ourownstory/swiss-cheese/python/kedro.md

 ```
 And that's all the heavy editing.

-Finally, we can clean up and  delete the `pyproject.toml` and `poetry.lock` files in the project root directory.
+Finally, we can clean up and  delete `projectname/requirements.txt` and the `pyproject.toml` and `poetry.lock` files in the project root directory.